Census Bureau delays deadline for 2020 count by 2 weeks

 Earlier this week, the Census Bureau suspended field operations for two weeks out of concern about the health and safety of its workers and the U.S. public from the novel coronavirus.
 This primarily affected several thousands workers who were already dropping off questionnaires in rural areas with no fixed addresses, Puerto Rico and tribal areas.

-The Census Bureau also was pushing back by a month its operations to count the homeless, which was supposed to begin at the end of the month.
+The Census Bureau also was pushing back by a month its operations to count the homeless, which was supposed to begin at the end of the month, as residents of states encompassing three of the nation's largest cities — New York, Los Angeles and Chicago — faced stay-at-home orders from the governors this week.
+Counts of people living in group quarters such as dormitories, prisons and nursing homes also was pushed back a month to May.

 Most census takers won't go out into the field until May when they knock on the doors of homes whose residents haven't yet responded.
 The start of that operation also was pushed back two weeks to the end of May because of coronavirus.

 "Of all of our worst nightmares of things that could have gone wrong with the census, we did not anticipate this set of actions," Fontenot said.
-"But our staff has been extremely resilient about looking for solutions."
+"But our staff has been extremely resilient about looking for solutions and ways we can still be very effective in terms of reaching out to get a response from every person in the United States."

 The bureau had planned to hire as many as 500,000 workers, primarily to knock on the doors of residents who haven't answered the questions by May, but bureau officials said Friday that the virus outbreak was leading them to consider hiring more temporary workers than previously planned.